Elon Musk tweets his support over proposed Dogecoin changes By Cointelegraph - Up News Info

 Elon Musk tweets his support over proposed Dogecoin changes

-Elon Musk, the at-times controversial SpaceX founder and stop-and-go crypto supporter, voiced his support late Sunday for a set of major updates to the Dogecoin (DOGE) blockchain.
-The changes would drastically redesign the cryptocurrency’s software architecture and alter its token economics.
+Elon Musk, the at-times controversial SpaceX founder and stop-and-go crypto supporter, voiced his support late Sunday for a set of major updates to the Dogecoin blockchain.
+The changes would drastically redesign the cryptocurrency’s software architecture and alter its tokenomics.

 The popular “joke crypto” appears to be gearing up to become a serious utility coin after a massive influx of capitalization earlier this year.
 It remains to be seen whether the updates Musk supports would be good or bad for the coin’s holders should they be adopted.